 Nagesh Kukunoor steers clear of artifice.
 Bearing shades of Praveen Morchhale’s Indie ‘Barefoot to Goa’, this fairy tale of a story – laced with truckloads of goodness and a handsome amount of contrivances – stands out for the director’s simple storytelling.
 We exactly know where the story is heading.
 What comes between the two children, out on a daring expedition, is what keeps us on tenterhooks.
-This is the kind of film where the audience clasp their hearts and say, “Don’t let anything wrong happen!”
+This is the kind of film where the audiences clasp their hearts and say, “Don’t let anything wrong happen!”

 Dhanak is all about a promise Pari made to her brother.
 To get his eyesight back before his ninth birthday (that falls on 2nd October – goodness anyone?).
 Pari is consistently flunking years in school to be in the same class as Chhotu.
 She wants him to enjoy the beauty of the rainbow that she has the privilege to see.
-She wishes him to enjoy the John Abraham-action flick without having her to decode the facial expressions for him.
-Ambitious, determined and royally naïve, Pari never makes her brother feel inferior.
+She wishes him to enjoy the John Abraham-action flick without having her decode the facial expressions for him køb viagra.
+Ambitious, determined, and royally naïve, Pari never makes her brother feel inferior.
 Chhotu, who idolises Salman Khan, doesn’t let his disability curb his bravado.
-The film closes with a heartfelt scene where Pari reprimands Chhotu from looking at the sun.
+The film closes with a heartfelt scene where Pari reprimands Chhotu for looking at the sun.
 Conversation leads them to the conclusion how everything is oh-so-beautiful in this world.
 Before we write it off as children and their pointless innocence, shouldn’t our thoughts be just as pure?

 P.S.: Dhanak unintentionally acts as the ultimate PR vehicle for Shah Rukh Khan.
 What’s with that letter addressed to Khan’s residence doing at the hospital desk?
 Delightful, nevertheless.